PLZ-45

-The PLZ-45 or Type 88 is a 155 mm self-propelled howitzer designed by Su Zhezi of 674 Factory, and developed by Norinco, 123 Factory (Heilongjiang Hua'an Industry Group Company), 127 Factory (Tsitsihar Heping Machine Shop), 674 Factory (Harbin First Machine Manufacture Limited Company) and the Beijing Institute of Technology in the early 1990s for the export market.
+The PLZ-45 or Type 88 is a 155 mm self-propelled howitzer developed by Norinco.
 It is based on Norinco's Type 89 (PLL-01) 155 mm/45-calibre towed gun-howitzer.

 The PLZ-45 self-propelled howitzer is used by the Chinese People's Liberation Army, the Algerian People's National Army, the Kuwait Army and the Saudi Arabian Army.

 History

 Noricum, the arms division of the Austrian steel company Voestalpine, purchased the design rights to the GC-45 howitzer after Space Research Corporation moved to Brussels.
 They made a number of detail changes to improve mass production, resulting in the GHN-45 (Gun, Howitzer, Noricum), which was offered in a variety of options like the APU and fire-control systems.
 Once out of prison, Gerald Bull was soon contacted by China.

-The PLA also used the Noricum version, producing it as the PLL-01/WA-021, which entered service in 1987.
+The PLA also used the Noricum version, producing it as the PLL-01, which entered service in 1987.
 They also mounted it on a locally designed tracked chassis to produce the PLZ-45 (also known as the Type 88), along with an ammo-carrier based on the same chassis.
 The PLZ-45 did not enter service with the PLA primarily because their existing artillery was all based on Soviet-standard 152 mm ammunition.
 However, two major batches of PLZ-45s were sold to Kuwait and Saudi Arabia.